eXascaleInfolab/clubmark/README.md

 ## Related Projects
-* [PyExPool](https://github.com/eXascaleInfolab/PyExPool)  - multiprocess execution pool and load balancer, which provides [external] applications scheduling for the in-RAM execution on NUMA architecture with capabilities of the affinity control, CPU cache vs parallelization maximization, memory consumption and execution time constrains specification for the whole execution pool and per each executor process (called worker, executes a job).
+- [PyExPool](https://github.com/eXascaleInfolab/PyExPool)  - multiprocess execution pool and load balancer, which provides [external] applications scheduling for the in-RAM execution on NUMA architecture with capabilities of the affinity control, CPU cache vs parallelization maximization, memory consumption and execution time constrains specification for the whole execution pool and per each executor process (called worker, executes a job).
-* [xmeasures](https://github.com/eXascaleInfolab/xmeasures)  - Extrinsic quality (accuracy) measures evaluation for the overlapping clustering on large datasets: family of mean F1-Score (including clusters labeling), Omega Index (fuzzy version of the Adjusted Rand Index) and standard NMI (for non-overlapping clusters).
+- [xmeasures](https://github.com/eXascaleInfolab/xmeasures)  - Extrinsic quality (accuracy) measures evaluation for the overlapping clustering on large datasets: family of mean F1-Score (including clusters labeling), Omega Index (fuzzy version of the Adjusted Rand Index) and standard NMI (for non-overlapping clusters).
-* [GenConvNMI](https://github.com/eXascaleInfolab/GenConvNMI) - Overlapping NMI evaluation that is compatible with the original NMI and suitable for both overlapping and multi resolution (hierarchical) clustering evaluation.
+- [GenConvNMI](https://github.com/eXascaleInfolab/GenConvNMI) - Overlapping NMI evaluation that is compatible with the original NMI and suitable for both overlapping and multi resolution (hierarchical) clustering evaluation.
-* [OvpNMI](https://github.com/eXascaleInfolab/OvpNMI)  - NMI evaluation for the overlapping clusters (communities) that is not compatible with the standard NMI value unlike GenConvNMI, but it is much faster than GenConvNMI.
+- [OvpNMI](https://github.com/eXascaleInfolab/OvpNMI)  - NMI evaluation for the overlapping clusters (communities) that is not compatible with the standard NMI value unlike GenConvNMI, but it is much faster than GenConvNMI.
-* DAOC - (former [HiReCS](https://github.com/eXascaleInfolab/hirecs) High Resolution Hierarchical Clustering with Stable State, which was totally redesigned).
+- [DAOC](https://github.com/eXascaleInfolab/daoc) - Deterministic and Agglomerative Overlapping Clustering algorithm for the stable clustering of large networks (totally redesigned former [HiReCS](https://github.com/eXascaleInfolab/hirecs) High Resolution Hierarchical Clustering with Stable State).
+- [GraphEmbEval](https://github.com/eXascaleInfolab/GraphEmbEval) - Graph (Network) Embeddings Evaluation Framework via classification, which also provides gram martix construction for links prediction.

 See also [eXascale Infolab](https://github.com/eXascaleInfolab) GitHub repository and [our website](http://exascale.info/) where you can find another projects and research papers related to Big Data processing!
 **Note:** Please, [star this project](https://github.com/eXascaleInfolab/clubmark) if you use it.